-Cattle guards are designed to keep livestock from crossing through your fence lines while allow traffic free access without stopping.
-The spacing of the top rails create unstable footing and prevent cows from walking on.
+Cattle guards are designed to keep livestock from crossing through your fence lines while allowing traffic-free access without stopping.
+The spacing of the top rails creates unstable footing and prevents cows from walking on them.
 These top rails are available in round and flat top designs for different types of traffic and crossing speeds.

 Please note that we do not recommend using these devices with horses.
 They have more slender hooves and legs which increases the risk of one sliding through.
 Once through the top rails, the leg is exposed to breaking if a struggle to get out ensures.
 It’s best to use a standard gate with horses.

-We do have Concrete Cattle Guard Forms that have a ‘bottom’ between the uprights to the hoof can’t slide through and between steel rails.
-The forms are more economical to ship than traditional steel designs, can be poured onsite and are reusable.
+We do have Concrete Cattle Guard Forms that have a ‘bottom’ between the uprights.
+This prevents a slender hoof from sliding through and between steel rails.
+The forms are more economical to ship than traditional steel designs, can be poured on-site, and are reusable.
 You can make as many concrete cattle crossings as you need.